I want to take a moment to thank all of you for the kind words and support for each of the paintings in this year’s Granary Gallery Show.

 Inside the house, one finds plastered walls and various kinds of decorations.
 The plaster was made from a mixture of crushed oyster shells and horse hair.
 Some walls,such as those in the Borning Room, are inscribed with intricate carvings of ships.
 Other walls, such as those in the attic, bear drawings of lotus-flowers, drawings which a child might have made with a compass.
 In the Pantry,old bottles and canning jars line the curving shelves.
 Some jars, still sealed after many years, contain perfectly preserved tomatoes and peaches.

-And when I was working on this composition it was all about the pantry light for me.
 And the magnificent blue paint.
 And the way the newly shored up timbers had shifted the old baseboard to reveal the startlingly bright original color of that blue and a mystery slice of yellow.

 After a bit of sketching and watching how the light was changing with the moving sun, I got up to stretch and moved the door, which had been opened wide against the wall, and this is what was hiding behind it…